kachikte/Note-App/README.md

 # Note-App
 A note application that allows you perform CRUD functionalities on your notes, you can add, read, list, updateTitle, updateBody and remove.
+This is a NodeJS app